 Most Commercial Software tools require a monthly subscription.
 These fees can indeed range from a couple of dollars to a couple of thousands of dollars, but they are still money.
-Even if it’s only $10 a month, you spend a $10 on this tool and then another $10 on that tool, followed by maybe a $20 on another tool.
+Even if it’s only $10 a month, you spend $10 on this tool and another $10 on it, followed by maybe $20 on another tool.
 Suddenly you are paying a considerable amount of money on your software, which is not ideal for small businesses running on a tight budget.

-There are also commercial solutions that offer freemium plans, but these often have restrictions and limitations that could be very annoying or crippling to some businesses.
+Commercial solutions offer freemium plans, but these often have restrictions and limitations that could be very annoying or crippling to some businesses.